 After installing Database Vault for a Real Application Clusters (RAC) instance, you need to run Database Vault Configuration Assistant (DVCA) with the -action optionrac switch on all other RAC nodes.
-This sets instance parameters and disables SYSDBA operating system authentication.

 You need to run this command on all RAC nodes other than the node on which the Database Vault installation is performed.
 This step is required to enable the enhanced security features provided by Oracle Database Vault.